 The filter clicks into the cap.
 The top is a felt-like substance.
 Seals clean (inside) from dirty (outside).
+You may want to put some clean oil on the felt gasket.

 Filter cap back on wrist tight, then snug with the 32mm socket and extension.
-We did not look up the torque spec.
-Previous generation filter cover was 25 N-M (18 ft-lb).
+Torque to 25 NM.